Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 8. Transportation Safety and Infrastructure Rules

-Rail operators and logistics firms will face updated safety standards, including emergency evacuation procedures and electrical system inspections.
+Rail operators and logistics companies will follow updated safety standards, including emergency evacuation procedures and electrical inspections.

 Who it affects: Rail companies, commuters